 How Can I Help?

 Our chief means of communication at CVDS is through e-mail, verbal communication, and your child's cubby.
-It is imperative that cubbies are checked daily so that you are aware of all happenings at Country Village.
-In an effort to communicate with you in the most convenient and efficient manner, we are able to e-mail.
+It is imperative that cubbies are checked daily so that you are aware of all happenings at Country Village Day School In an effort to communicate with you in the most convenient and efficient manner, we are able to e-mail.

-Furthermore, Country Village Day School publishes a monthly newsletter at the beginning of each month.
-This letter consists of reminders and information regarding upcoming events at Country Village.
+Furthermore, Country Village Day School publishes a weekly newsletter at the beginning of each week.
+This letter consists of reminders and information regarding upcoming events at Country Village Day School.
 Weekly newsletters are written in each classroom to update you on what happened that week in the class and also what is to come in the following week.
 Younger children also receive daily sheets detailing their day.

 As a parent, how can you become involved with Country Village Day School?